schen8180/NLP-Final-Project-Spring-2024/README.md

 # DATA 303 Final Project

-For this Natural Language Processing project, I incorporated the fundamentals of NLP to create, compare, and contrast different machine learning models that consider user texts and accurately classify the type of emotion they convey.
+For this Natural Language Processing project, I incorporated the fundamentals of NLP to create, compare, and contrast different machine learning models that take in user texts and accurately classify the type of emotion they convey.

 ## Description